 C++ set end

-C++ set end function is used to return an iterator which is next to the last entry in the set.
+The C++ set end function is utilized to retrieve an iterator that points to the element following the last element in the set.

 Note:- This is a placeholder.
 No element exists in this location and attempting to access is undefined behavior.